Duchy of Saxony: Older stem duchy

-According to the Res gestae saxonicae by tenth century chronicler Widukind of Corvey, the Saxons had arrived from Britannia at the coast of Land Hadeln in the Elbe-Weser Triangle, called by the Merovingian rulers of Francia to support the conquest of Thuringian kingdom, a seeming reversal of the English origin myth where Saxon tribes from the region, under the leadership of legendary brothers Hengist and Horsa, invade post-Roman Britannia (see Anglo-Saxon settlement of Britain).
+According to the Res gestae saxonicae by tenth century chronicler Widukind of Corvey, the Saxons had arrived from Britannia at the coast of Land Hadeln in the Elbe-Weser Triangle, called by the Merovingian rulers of Francia to support the conquest of the Thuringian kingdom, a mirror of the English origin myth where Saxon tribes from the region, under the leadership of legendary brothers Hengist and Horsa, were invited to post-Roman Britannia (see Anglo-Saxon settlement of Britain) by Vortigern.

 The Royal Frankish Annals mention a 743 Frankish campaign led by the Carolingian Mayor of the Palace Carloman against the Saxons, followed by a second expedition together with his brother Pepin the Short the next year.
 In 747 their rebellious brother Grifo allied with Saxon tribes and temporarily conquered the stem duchy of Bavaria.
 Pepin, Frankish king from 750, again invaded Saxony and subdued several Westphalian tribes until 758.

 In 772, Pepin's son Charlemagne started the final conquest of the Saxon lands.
 Though his ongoing campaigns were successful, he had to deal with the fragmentation of the Saxon territories in Westphalian, Eastphalian, Angrian, and Nordalbingian tribes, demanding the conclusion of specific peace agreements with single tribes, which soon were to be broken by other clans.
 The Saxons devastated the Frankish stronghold at Eresburg; their leader (Herzog) Widukind refused to appear at the 777 diet at Paderborn, retired to Nordalbingia and afterwards led several uprisings against the occupants, avenged by Charlemagne at the Massacre of Verden in 782.
 Widukind allegedly had to pledge allegiance in 785, having himself baptised and becoming a Frankish count.
 Saxon uprisings continued until 804, when the whole stem duchy had been incorporated into the Carolingian Empire.

 Afterwards, Saxony was ruled by Carolingian officials, e.g. Wala of Corbie (d.
 836), a grandson of Charles Martel and cousin of the emperor, who in 811 fixed the Treaty of Heiligen with King Hemming of Denmark, defining the northern border of the Empire along the Eider River.
 Among the installed dukes were already nobles of Saxon descent, like Wala's successor Count Ekbert, husband of Saint Ida of Herzfeld, a close relative of Charlemagne.